 Section 3.
 Audit Committee.
 The Board shall appoint an Audit Committee.
 The Chair of the Audit Committee shall be appointed by the Board upon recommendation of the Board Chair.
-The Audit Committee shall consist of members of the Board who are not paid employees of the Corporation; additionally, no member of the Committee may accept any consulting, advisory, or other compensatory fee from the Corporation, and each member shall be free from any relationship that would interfere with his or her independent judgment.
+The Audit Committee shall consist of members of the Board who are not concurrently serving on the Finance Committee and who are not paid employees of the Corporation; additionally, no member of the Committee may accept any consulting, advisory, or other compensatory fee from the Corporation, and each member shall be free from any relationship that would interfere with his or her independent judgment.
 The Audit Committee shall recommend policies regarding selecting and monitoring the Corporation’s independent auditors, overseeing the internal controls and the preparation and submission of any required state or Federal annual financial filings or reports.
 The Committee shall promptly report to the Board any irregularities discovered in the Corporation’s practices and procedures and recommend to the Board improvements, if any, in such practices and procedures.
 The Audit Committee shall meet at least once each year with the Corporation’s independent auditors to review the audit report and receive the auditor’s comments on the accounting, bookkeeping and related practices and procedures of the Corporation.
 During such meeting, the Audit Committee shall meet with the auditors in executive session.

 Section 4.
 Nominating Committee.
 The Board shall appoint a Nominating Committee.
 The Chair of the Nominating Committee shall be approved by the Board, upon recommendation of the Board Chair.
 Each year, the Chair of the Committee shall submit for the approval of the Board a list of not less than five (5) nor more than nine (9) individuals, comprised of Board members (who shall constitute a majority of the committee) and representatives from Members that do not have a Director representative then serving on the Board, to serve on the Nominating Committee.
 Nominating Committee members shall serve for one-year terms or until their successors have been elected and qualified.
 The Nominating Committee shall propose a slate of candidates for election to the Board in advance of each Annual Meeting of the Board.